-Today, 20th August our website moves to GOV.UK, the place to find information on all government services.
+Today, 20 August, our website moves to GOV.UK, the place to find information on all government services.

-The main principles of GOV.UK are that;
+The main principles of GOV.UK are:

-- Content is written in plain English
+- content is written in plain English;

-- You should be able to find content faster, both because of the GOV.UK search functionality (like Google) and through prominently placed links to commonly used content for both citizens and business customers on the Land Registry home page
+- you should be able to find content faster, both because of the GOV.UK search functionality (like Google) and through prominently placed links to commonly used content for both citizens and business customers on the Land Registry home page

-And as a reminder;
+And as a reminder:

-- Existing web addresses and bookmarks will take you to the right place on GOV.UK
+- existing web addresses and bookmarks will take you to the right place on GOV.UK;

-- If content is no longer available on GOV.UK, then you will be directed to an archived page on The National Archives
+- If content is no longer available on GOV.UK, you will be directed to an archived page on The National Archives

 We are monitoring web traffic and working with our colleagues in Government Digital Service (GDS) to ensure that users can find what they need.
 We’ll keep you updated.